 To address bike/ped connectivity issues within 39N, an open space and greenway plan was developed after the master plan was completed to create alignments that would connect the various activity centers in the district.
 The 39N Greenway, as it has come to be called, recommends building on existing and proposed bike and ped systems, such as the Centennial Greenway, as well as creating new greenways that connect within the district.

 The master plan measures and projects the future sustainability of the open space and greenway infrastructure once it is built.
 The goals of the open space plan are to create 11 miles of new walkable and bikeable greenway paths throughout the district, plant 13+ acres of tree canopy throughout the district and create 1.5 million gross square feet of readapted office space.

 The St. Louis County Transportation Department is currently undertaking a Bike Walk Plan for the entire County and is asking for feedback on high priority biking and walking connections.
 The link is www.stlcountywalkbike.com If you would like to support the 39N Greenway or any of the regional greenways, this is your opportunity to give feedback for a long-term countywide plan.

 The 39N Greenways plan is now available for public review.
 The Creve Coeur City Council held a joint work session with the Planning and Zoning Commission and the Parks and Historic Preservation Committee on Monday, November 25.

-The Planning and Zoning Commission is now considering the plan for adoption as a component of the comprehensive plan and in support of the continued development of the 39N District in the same manner as the 39N Master Plan and the Old Olive Great Street Plan.
-The public hearing before the Planning and Zoning Commission is currently scheduled for Tuesday, January 21 at 6:30 PM.
+The Planning and Zoning Commission has approved the plan for adoption as a component of the comprehensive plan and in support of the continued development of the 39N District in the same manner as the 39N Master Plan and the Old Olive Great Street Plan.
+The public hearing before the Planning and Zoning Commission took place on Tuesday, January 21, 2020 at 6:30 PM.

-For comments, please email Whitney Kelly, City Planner, at email@example.com.
+For comments, please email Mike Wheeler, Project Engineer at Reitz & Jen at email@example.com.